 This is Andaman island’s must see places.
 I went to Havelock Island for two nights.
 It is about 54 kilometers northeast of Port Blair.
 My tickets were booked in advance and I took a catamaran from Port Blair to Havelock.
 It was a smooth ride with no trouble.
 There was a small snack tall in it.

 I took a boat and we went to Elephant Beach, where I had done SCUBA diving followed by snorkeling in the guidance of PADI experts.
+Padi provide all the equipment like body suits and snorkeling mask.
 It was an excellent experience.

-I traveled by a catamaran but nowadays sea planes are also operational if the weather is ok.
+I traveled by catamaran but nowadays sea planes are also operational if the weather is ok.

 Jolly Bouy Island (It is open for tourists for 6 months and remain closed on Monday) Choose between this or North Bay Island.